Roshan-Sajja/CameraMe/README.md

 Voice-activated countdown camera proof-of-concept for iOS.
 The app continuously listens for a configurable phrase (default: **“camera me”**), starts a 5-second animated countdown with beeps, then captures and saves a photo with a shutter sound using the active camera (front by default).
 Works with device and accessory mics (e.g., AirPods) and dynamically shows only available lenses (0.5x/1x/2x/3x/5x).

 ## Developer Account Note
 The app needs camera, microphone, speech, and photo-library permissions on device.
 Sign the target with an Apple Developer account to run on hardware.
-If you need account access, choose either reimbursement for your own account or use credentials we provide.

 ## Requirements
 - Xcode 15 or newer (Swift 5.9+)